Crispy Vietnamese Egg Rolls (Chả Giò)

 Vietnamese egg rolls arranged on a serving plate with some cut diagonally to show the inside.
 Bowl of Vietnamese dipping sauce on the side.

-Tips for the BEST Vietnamese Egg Rolls
+Tips for Crispy, Non-Greasy Egg Rolls

 a huge stack of egg rolls on top of lettuce on a serving plate and a side bowl of Vietnamese fish sauce.